-Although Thailand property law largely restricts land ownership rights to citizens, foreigners may hold 100% interest in a Thailand land lease.
-Thailand lease law allows a 30-year maximum lease period, with the possibility of renewing the lease for additional 30 year periods.
-Please contact a professional lawyer for more detailed information on this subject, as the regulations are changing very often.
+Although Thailand property law largely restricts land ownership rights to citizens, foreigners may hold 100% interest in a Thailand land 30 Year Lease Agreement.
+Thailand lease law allows a 30-year maximum lease period, with the possibility of renewing the lease for an additional 30 year period.

 Does the law in Thailand allow a foreigner to have 100% interest for a land lease in Thailand?